yianzhou/yianzhou.github.io/docs/flutter/flutter-frameworks.md

 要用 Provider，先了解 3 个概念：`ChangeNotifier`, `ChangeNotifierProvider`, `Consumer`。

 If something is a `ChangeNotifier`, you can subscribe to its changes.
-(It is a form of `Observable`, for those familiar with the term.) `ChangeNotifier` is part of `flutter:foundation`.
+(It is a form of "Observable", for those familiar with the term.) `ChangeNotifier` is part of `flutter:foundation`.

 `ChangeNotifierProvider` is the widget that provides an instance of a `ChangeNotifier` to its descendants.
 It comes from the provider package.